pallets-eco/flask-admin/doc/index.rst

 Changing the Look & Feel
 ---------------------------------

-To take full control over the look & feel of the admin interface, you can override all of the builtin templates.
-Just keep in mind that the templates will change slightly from one Flask-Admin version to the next, so once you start overriding them, you need to take care when upgrade your package version.
+To take full control over the style and layout of the admin interface, you can override all of the builtin templates.
+Just keep in mind that the templates will change slightly from one version of Flask-Admin to the next, so once you start overriding them, you need to take care when upgrading your package version.

-To override any of the builtin templates, simply copy them from the Flask-Admin source into `templates/admin/` in your project directory.
+To override any of the builtin templates, simply copy them from the Flask-Admin source into your project's `templates/admin/` directory.
 As long as the filenames stay the same, the templates in your project directory should automatically take precedence over the builtin ones.